SwechaKranthi/pdsnd_github/README.md

 ### Description
-Python program that explores data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington. the code uses panda to compute interesting statistics about the data. the code also displays the raw data upon the user's discretion
+Python program that explores data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington. the code uses pandas to compute interesting statistics about the dataset. the code also displays the raw data upon the user's discretion

 ### Files used